dansanders/monty/doc/overview.md

 * `@manual`: do not run the test automatically.

-### Constructors
+## Constructors

 Constructor syntax is used to create instances of types, and to pattern match those types.
 Constructors cannot be overridden.

+> [!NOTE]
-> 📝 Note: these examples all use tuple structs, which are structs with no
+> These examples all use tuple structs, which are structs with no named fields.
-> named fields.
-Struct fields can be named and have default values.
+> Struct fields can be named and have default values.

 ```monty
 struct Foo: